Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 CMD ["bash", "/usr/local/bin/app.sh"]

-You can build container images from Dockerfiles with Podman, almost exactly as you would with Docker.
+Podman can build container images from Dockerfiles in the same way as Docker.

 project/